RoboJackets/robocup-pcb/README.md

 If you are a new member to the RoboCup electrical team and have never used *[git version control](http://git-scm.com/)* before, we highly recommend that you familiarize yourself with it.

+## Sponsor Thank You!

+- Maxon (discount of EC45 and EC16 motors)
+- PCBWay (donation of PCB fabrication runs)
+- Texas Instruments (donation of ICs and SBCs)

 ## Prerequisites
 - A computer configured with git [[Windows](https://windows.github.com)] [[Mac](https://mac.github.com/)]
 - An installation of [EAGLE](http://www.cadsoftusa.com/)